Don’t be left scratching your head in front of the computer with a question burning inside your head.

 5 day Junior Camps were designed especially for 5-9-year-olds with children allocated to their relevant age & ability groups so each child will prosper from having fun in their particular age group.
 With the 8-9 years age group, there is a combination of fun & challenging coaching through InterSoccer’s experienced staff which will help their progression for future Academy Camps.

 “Can my child be advanced into the Academy Group?”

-Generally all children below the age of 10 should be in the Junior Camps where they will be with children of similar age & ability & will be challenged accordingly.
-The Academy Camps were designed to provide the right challenges in order to stimulate the older children as we discovered the mixing with younger children for this age group had a negative impact.
-With the Academy brand we are trying to create a system where the younger children will aspire to join the Academy Camps & therefore play soccer until an older age.
+Generally, all children below the age of 10 should be in the Junior Camps where they will be with children of similar age & ability & will be challenged accordingly.
+The Academy Camps were designed to provide the right challenges in order to stimulate the older children as we discovered that mixing with younger children for this age group had a negative impact.
+With the Academy brand, we are trying to create a system where the younger children will aspire to join the Academy Camps & therefore play soccer until an older age.

 “Can my child do only 2 or 3 days of the Camp?”

 Yes, a child can do 1-5 days in total, the camps are very flexible to work in with parents’ schedules.

 “How long is each individual Full Day Camp?”

 Each camp is from 10:00-17:00 although please do check the schedule for your area as some venues can change.

 “At what time can I drop my child/children off?”